teaching-lab/stack-cs-activities/CONTRIBUTING.md

 ### Structure and content

 Use the [template for new activities](activities/README.md).
-Do not change the template structure -- preserve all the headings in the given order.
+Do *not* change the template structure -- preserve all the headings in the given order.

-If you attach any files, include also their source form that can be edited if needed.
+If you attach any files, include also their source form that can be edited if necessary.
 For example, if you are submitting a PDF, add also the corresponding Office / LaTeX source document.

 To see an exemplary submission, look at the flagship activities on the [main page](README.md).